smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 ## Version Control

-OneNote has built-in page history, but you don't get to control it and it is nowhere near as robust as Git for version control.
+OneNote has built-in page history, but you do not get to control it, and it is nowhere near as robust as Git for version control.
 For example, moving a page in OneNote to a different section destroys the page history.

 It's automatic in OneNote, but you must think about it a little more when using Git.